octokit/octokit.js/README.md

 #### Media Type previews and formats

-**Note**: The concept of _previews_ has been deprecated from REST API endpoints hosted via `api.github.com` but it still exists in GHE (GitHub Enterprise Server) version 3.2 and below.
-Instead of using _previews_ going forward, new features are now being tested using beta previews that users will have to opt-in to.
+**Note**: The concept of _preview headers_ has been deprecated from REST API endpoints hosted via `api.github.com` but it still exists in GHES (GitHub Enterprise Server) version 3.2 and below.
+Instead of using _preview headers_ going forward, new features are now being tested using beta previews that users will have to opt-in to.

 Media type previews and formats can be set using `mediaType: { format, previews }` on every request.
 Required API previews are set automatically on the respective REST API endpoint methods.